graphile/crystal/grafast/website/grafast/step-library/dataplan-pg/polymorphism.md

 This type could then be used as the return result for functions or as the type for a column to indicate a polymorphic relationship.

-This type style of polymorphism would also be planned via `pgPolymorphic` (note we've modelled the specifier as a tuple):
+This type style of polymorphism could be planned via `pgPolymorphic` (note we've modelled the specifier as a tuple):

 ```ts
 const entityTypeMap = {